JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

+The following exercise depicts how images propagate through the network.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise 5: Visualization of neural networks 1</header><p>
 ```
-From the theoretical part we know that output of convolutional layers have the same dimension as inputs.
-If the activation function is a sigmoid, the output values stay in the interval ``[0,1]`` and can, therefore, be also interpreted as images.
-The following two exercises will depict how images are propagated through the network.
+We know that the output of the convolutional layers has the same number of dimensions as the inputs.
+If the activation function is the sigmoid, the output values stay within ``[0,1]`` and can also be interpreted as images.
 Use the same network as before but replace ReLU by sigmoid activation functions.
-Load the model from ```data/mnist_sigmoid.bson```.

-(you can check the accuracy of the model is 0.9831)
+Load the model from ```data/mnist_sigmoid.bson``` (you can check that the model accuracy is 0.9831).

-???
+For all digits, select the first five samples from the training set of this digit.
+Then create ``5\times 5`` graph (there will be 10 of them for each digit), where each column corresponds to one sample.
+The rows should be:
+- The original image.
+- The first channel of the layer after the first pooling layer.
+- The last channel of the layer after the first pooling layer.
+- The first channel of the layer after the second pooling layer.
+- The last channel of the layer after the second pooling layer.
+Discuss the images.
 ```@raw html
 </p></div>
 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```
+To create the network and to load the data, we use
 ```@example gpuu
 m = Chain(
     Conv((2,2), 1=>16, sigmoid),